National Credit Union Association - Explained

 - Economics, Finance, & Analytics

-National Credit Union Administration Definition
+What is the National Credit Union Administration?

 The National Credit Union Administration (NCUA) is an independent agency in the executive branch of the United States federal government, responsible for supervising the federal credit unions.
 The NCUA regulates, charters and supervises the credit unions and insures savings in federal and most state-chartered credit unions.